dai-shi/react-tracked/README.md

 Super fast React global/shared state with context and hooks

+> If you are looking for a Redux-based library, please visit [reactive-react-redux](https://github.com/dai-shi/reactive-react-redux) which has the same hooks API.

 ## Introduction

 React Context and useContext is often used to avoid prop drilling,